 Step Task Status 1 Select a preferred browser.
 For now, Google Chrome, Firefox, or recent versions of Internet Explorer are recommended to access either the FlexApp Packaging Console or the ProfileUnity Management Console 2 Eliminate browser pop-ups.
 3 Identify application dependencies.
 If an application being packaged requires other software prerequisites, one package can be created to hold both the application and its prerequisites.
 Start by packaging the prerequisite software first.
 Then extend the package to include the original application to be packaged.
 4 Identify application licensing requirements.
 Eliminate license demand.
 Application licensing is done on the FlexApp Packaging Console.
 If your application binds itself to any information tying it back to the FlexApp Packaging Console, your application's license will fail when the application is opened on your target OSs.
 To work around this scenario, you would move to a centralized licensing model where the application license can be staged into the base image of your OS and the FlexApp Packaging Console.
 The other option if your application can silently auto-register licensing on startup would be to not disrupt the user each time with licensing.
-5 Make sure .NET version 4.5.x at a minimum is installed on the FlexApp Capture Console.
-6 Make sure .NET version 4.5.x at a minimum is installed on the UAT environment.
-7 Identify basic packaging steps based on outcome launch characteristics.
+5 Identify basic packaging steps based on outcome launch characteristics.
 Plan for any user customizations that will be required during the packaging process.

-Step Task Status 8 (Optional) Perform preliminary application test installs and document the results.
-9 Compare this list to additional knowledge base articles for FlexApp Best Practices on the Liquidware Support Portal.
+6 (Optional) Perform preliminary application test installs and document the results.
+7 Compare this list to additional knowledge base articles for FlexApp Best Practices on the Liquidware Support Portal.